CommonAccord/Cmacc-Org/Doc/S/About/Conference/Stack/CRUD_0.md

 1.Ti=Create

-1.sec=Create: i) an empty File with a user-determined name so the use can start a new editing exercise; ii) from a File, create a new File with the current File referenced at the bottom (extending, revising the current File).
+1.sec=Create: i) an empty File with a user-determined name so the use can start a new editing exercise; ii) from a File, create a new File with the current File referenced at the bottom (extending, revising the current File); iii) create a File as in i) or ii) but with the name of the File being a hash of the File (with an optional notional Path and File name expressed as a Key/Value in the File).

 2.Ti=Read